Background pattern

 If you take more Meticel than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service (phone 91 562 04 20), indicating the medication and the amount taken.
+In case of overdose or accidental ingestion, contact your doctor, pharmacist, or the Toxicology Information Service (telephone 91 562 04 20) immediately, indicating the medicine and the amount taken.

-If you forgot to take Meticel
+If you forget to take Meticel

-If you interrupt the treatment with Meticel
+If you stop taking Meticel

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medications,thismedicationmay cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

 If you have:

-• heart problems, such as chest pain
+• heart problems such as chest pain

 • Increased blood pressure, including worsening of existing high blood pressure*

-• Fluid retention with swelling of ankles, legs, and/or hands
+• Fluid retention with swelling of ankles, legs and/or hands

 • Urinary tract infection